el-j/magic-agent-helix/packages/vscode-magic-helix/README.md

 - Click the "Magic Helix" button in the status bar or use the Command Palette
 - Use the quick access menu with **Ctrl+Shift+M** (or Cmd+Shift+M on Mac)
 - Automatically detects and uses the local CLI in development mode
-- Falls back to `npx magic-agent-helix` in production mode
+- Falls back to `npx @magic-helix/agent` in production mode

 ### 📊 Real-Time Status Panel
 - Visual progress tracking with percentage completion